adityabhalsod/fastapi-postgres-sqladmin-docker/readme.md

 ## FAQ

 - Browse and edit `/items/` via API or use the `/admin` panel.
-- For production, secure `/admin` with authentication (see [SQLAdmin docs](https://sqladmin.readthedocs.io/en/latest/authentication/)).
+- For production, secure `/admin` with authentication.

 **Enjoy!** 🚀